-Graduate students who have withdrawn in good standing from the University or who have been suspended for academic deficiencies or for other reasons should submit their application for readmission to the Graduate Studies Office.
+Graduate students who have stopped out of coursework for more than one year, have withdrawn in good standing from the University or who have been suspended for academic deficiencies or for other reasons should submit their application for readmission to the Graduate Studies Office.
 The college or school dean must approve applications for readmission by students who have been suspended for academic deficiencies.